 Sparrows, average about 28 grams, to prevent the latter from entering boxes.

-follow all links so you will have an understanding of what's involved.
+sure to follow all links so you will have an understanding of what's involved.

 - Click Here to view our video: "How to Use Hironbec Pendulums to Protect